TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/visual.png)

-The “Qt” provides a platform independent graphical user interface for Wireshark.
+**Qt** provides a platform independent graphical user interface for Wireshark.
-The “Core engine” supports thousands of dissectors and puts everything in a readable format.
+The **Core engine** supports thousands of dissectors and puts everything in a readable format.
-The “Dumpcap capture engine” determines how the capture process starts and stops.
+The **Dumpcap capture engine** determines how the capture process starts and stops.
-The “libpcap/Npcap” is a specific driver that takes the frames from the network and offers them to the “Dumpcap capture engine”.
+The **libpcap/Npcap** is a specific driver that takes the frames from the network and offers them to the **Dumpcap capture engine**.
-When you open a saved pcapng file in Wireshark, you use the “Wiretap library” to offer the saved frames to the “Core engine”.
+When you open a saved pcapng file in Wireshark, you use the **Wiretap library** to offer the saved frames to the **Core engine**.